fstltna/MinetestManagementConsole/README.md

 # MinetestManagementConsole
-Allows you to manage your Minetest server with a text based GUI - not even alpha yet!
-Will update when it is useable...
+Allows you to manage your Minetest server with a text based GUI